ComradDoge/DogeEU4/README.md

 - All Zoroasatrian types have access to the Holy Site mechanic
 - Whole Zoroastrian Group has now access to the Fire Temple monument

+Fixes
+- Lakhor tag changed due to new duplicate

 Balance
 - Fire Temple tweaked